robertbiv/Crypto-Transaction-Tracker/README.md

 ## **🔍 Manual Review Assistant (Heuristic Scanner)**

 After generating tax reports, the system automatically runs a **heuristic-based manual review** that flags potential audit risks.
-This helps catch issues that automated tax software might miss.
+These heuristics can miss issues or produce false positives—treat them as prompts to review, not guarantees.

 ### **What It Detects**